First things first — what is a voice of the customer (VoC) program and why should you have one?

 For example, in the Adoption phase immediately post-purchase, would the customer success team like feedback specific to the onboarding process via a CSAT survey?
 For support ticket feedback, would the customer service team like to benchmark their performance with a CES survey?

-Your customer experience survey type, distribution channel, and survey timing can all be customized for a particular touchpoint.
+Your customer experience survey type, distribution channel, and survey timing can all be customized for a particular touchpoint in our customer satisfaction survey software.
 With the right CX platform integrations, you can easily trigger surveys to send based on interaction and funnel feedback directly to the teams who can follow up with customers.

 For example, to capture feedback after a customer meeting automatically, you can integrate Delighted with appointment scheduling software providers like Appointlet.
 Prompt meeting attendees to provide feedback for any stage of the customer lifecycle, from sales meetings to support sessions.